BT or Sky Sports? It's a question facing fans everywhere. Here we take a close look to help you choose.

 I'm a Virgin Media TV customer and want BT Sport

-Virgin Media TV subscribers can add the full range of standard definition BT Sport channels to their package for £18 per month.
-These are the HD versions of the channels.
-The standard definition versions are not available on Virgin Media.
+Virgin Media TV subscribers can add the full range of standard definition BT Sport channels to their package.
+These are the HD versions of the channels; the standard definition versions are not available on Virgin Media.

 I'm a TalkTalk TV customer and want BT Sport

-BT Sport is priced to £21.99 to TalkTalk TV customers.
-This includes all BT Sport channels in standard definition.
+BT Sport is available for all TalkTalk TV customers, including all BT Sport channels in standard definition.